Armed with the right information, you can reap the financial benefits of an RPM program — and provide your patients with even better care.

 Here are four things to know about remote patient monitoring reimbursement.

 Remote patient monitoring is covered by Medicare.
-As of April 2022, it's also covered in some form by 30 state Medicaid programs, according to the Center for Connected Health Policy.
-The organization adds that California and Ohio only cover specific remote physiologic monitoring codes, with payment modeled after CMS reimbursement.
+As of September 2023, it's also covered in some form by 37 state Medicaid programs, according to the Center for Connected Health Policy.

-When these reimbursements are added together, the amount a single remote patient monitoring patient can earn an organization up to around $188 per month.
-More often than not, an organization will typically furnish about 20 minutes of RPM care management per month to a patient, which will bring the total monthly reimbursement to around $106 per Medicare beneficiary.
+When these reimbursement figures are added together, the amount a single remote patient monitoring patient can earn an organization is up to around $170 per month following the initial setup.
+More often than not, an organization will typically furnish about 20 minutes of RPM care management per month to a patient, which will bring the total monthly reimbursement to around $94 per Medicare beneficiary.

-While $106 may not seem like a substantial amount, as a remote patient monitoring program grows, that $106 per patient quickly adds up.
-For example, if your organization enrolls 100 patients into your RPM program and each receives the minimum care management services, that will earn you about $127,000 in annual Medicare RPM reimbursement.
-Even after covering expenses associated, RPM yields significant and — importantly — consistent revenue.
+While $94 may not seem like a substantial amount, as a remote patient monitoring program grows, that per patient figure quickly adds up.
+For example, if your organization enrolls 100 patients into your RPM program and each receives the minimum care management services, that will earn you about $112,800 in annual Medicare RPM reimbursement.
+Even after covering expenses associated, RPM yields significant and consistent revenue.

 Note: By providing RPM in conjunction with chronic care management (CCM) and other services, all as part of a broader comprehensive care management program, organizations will provide their patients with ongoing care that improves health and wellness while also making a more substantial impact on the bottom line.
 Learn more about the economics of a comprehensive care management program in this column.